INTERNATIONAL ASSOCIATION OF PAPER HISTORIANS

 QUESTIONS WHICH REMAIN UNANSWERED FOR 6 MONTHS

-WILL BE DELETED FROM THIS PAGE
+WILL BE DELETED FROM THIS PAGE AND MOVED TO OUR ARCHIVE (SEE BOTTOM OF THIS PAGE)

 Please try to find answers first by using the main search engines, like Google, Yahoo and Altavista